DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 - Your character sheet will give you optional actions that you can take listed under Powers, but you can always try something new.
 Ask your GM if your idea is possible under circumstances.
+- Unless otherwise stated, Powers have a range of 6 and do 1 damage.
-- If you get hit, you can expend a Fate card to nullify 1 point of damage.
+- If you get hit, you can expend a Fate Card to nullify 1 point of damage.
 - Depending on the type of attack or amount of damage, you may get Stunned, Knocked Out, Blinded/Deafened or Entangled, and need to undo this effect.
 For a full list of effects and their rules, consult the Full Players Guide.